 LPL and related lipases require an ER membrane protein, LMF1, to in order to properly fold and exit the ER.
 We discovered that loss of LMF1 affects redox homeostasis in the ER and enhances aggregation of LPL due to improper disulfide bonds.
 We are studying the structure and function of LMF1, as well as bacterial proteins in the same superfamily, to understand its mechanism of action.

 Studies to Improve LPL Function and Stability

 LPL is an important therapeutic target that could be delivered to LPL-deficient individuals as a protein or gene therapy drug.
 We have undertaken studies to enhance its function.
-First, we aimed to understand how one mutation, LPLS447X, causes a gain-of-function1.
-This mutation truncates two amino acids from LPL’s C-terminus.
-Carriers of LPLS447X have decreased VLDL levels and increased HDL levels, a cardioprotective phenotype.
-It was not known why LPLS447X results in a more favorable serum lipid profile than LPL.
-We undertook a comprehensive, biochemical comparison of purified LPLS447X and LPL dimers1.
-We found that LPLS447X enhanced remnant lipoprotein uptake to a greater degree than LPL.
-We also revealed ways to enhance LPL production2 for use as a protein therapeutic.
-Additionally, we worked with Gary Pielak’s lab to determine if desiccation tolerance proteins from water bears could stabilize LPL for long-term storage3.
+We discovered that the gain-of function mutation, LPLS447X, enhanced remnant lipoprotein uptake to a greater degree than LPL.
+We also revealed ways to enhance LPL production for use as a protein therapeutic.
+Finally, we have worked with Gary Pielak’s lab to determine if desiccation tolerance proteins from water bears could stabilize LPL for long-term storage.